-33 What are the most significant recent trends and developments relating to private equity funds in your jurisdiction?
+What are the most significant recent trends and developments relating to private equity funds in your jurisdiction?
 What impact do you expect such trends and developments will have on global private equity fundraising and on private equity funds generally?

+Global private equity fundraising reached an all-time high in 2021, as funds across buyouts, venture capital, growth equity, secondaries, and other strategies gathered US\$733 billion (all statistics in this section provided by Private Equity International).
+This represents an increase of approximately 27 per cent over 2020, during which US\$535 billion was raised in the midst of the economic downturn and other challenges caused by the covid-19 pandemic.
+Moreover, the number of funds closed in 2021 rose slightly relative to 2020, marking the first increase in such numbers since 2018; 1,384 funds held a final close by the end of December 2021, compared to 1,313 funds in 2020.

-Although global private equity fundraising decreased in 2020 as a result of the economic downturn caused by the covid-19 pandemic and related fundraising difficulties, overall fundraising nevertheless remained the third-highest in the past six years, according to Private Equity International (all statistics in this section provided by Private Equity International).
-US\$535.2 billion was raised in 2020, reflecting a decrease of approximately 19 per cent over 2019.
-Only 906 private equity funds closed in 2020, and the average size of private equity funds reached \$590.7 million in 2020, in each case reflecting a decrease from 2019.
-However, consistent with 2019, capital was concentrated at mega-funds (ie, funds raising approximately US\$5 billion or more) of recognised, top-performing sponsors.
-This demonstrates the continued consolidation in the private equity industry in favour of larger, established sponsors with proven track records as a result of institutional limited partners seeking to make larger commitments to fewer funds, consolidate manager relationships and invest with sponsors with whom they had prior relationships (particularly in light of the inability to meet new sponsors in person during the pandemic).
-For example, the 10 largest private equity funds that reached a final close in 2020 raised approximately 25 per cent of total capital raised in 2020.
-In addition, the private equity fundraising market saw an increase in capital raised by secondaries funds, accounting for approximately 15 percent of the total capital raised in 2020, and four of the 10 largest private equity funds that reached a final close in 2020 were secondaries funds.
-Generally consistent with 2019, North America-focused funds raised approximately 38 per cent and Europe-focused funds raised approximately 12 per cent of the total capital raised in 2020.
+Consistent with 2019 and 2020, capital was largely concentrated in mega-funds (ie, funds raising approximately US\$5 billion or more) of recognised, top-performing sponsors.
+This concentration demonstrates the continued consolidation in the private equity industry in favour of larger, established sponsors with proven track records as a result of institutional limited partners seeking to make larger commitments to fewer funds, consolidate manager relationships and invest with sponsors with whom they had prior relationships (particularly in light of difficulties in meeting new sponsors in person during the pandemic).
+Specifically, the 10 largest funds that reached a final close in 2021 together raised close to US\$150 billion, which represents 20 per cent of total capital raised during 2021.
+This indicates a slight decrease in consolidation from 2020, where the 10 largest funds that reached a final close in 2020 raised approximately a quarter of total 2020 capital raised.
+Additionally, the average fund size for 2021 was the largest on record, at US\$530 million.
+This represents an increase of US\$63 million over 2020 and almost a 50 per cent increase over 2017.